palantir/gradle-docker/readme.md

     otherservice:
       image: 'repository/otherservice:0.1.2'

 The `generateDockerCompose` task fails if the template file contains variables that cannot get resolved using the provided `docker` dependencies.
-Version conflicts between transitive dependencies of the same artifact are handled with the standard Gradle
-semantics: each artifact is resolved to the highest declared version.
+Version conflicts between transitive dependencies of the same artifact are handled with the standard Gradle semantics: each artifact is resolved to the highest declared version.

+**Configuring file locations**

+The template and generated file locations are customizable through the `dockerCompose` extension:

+    dockerCompose {
+        template 'my-template.yml'
+        dockerComposeFile 'my-docker-compose.yml'
+    }

 Tasks
 -----